Carmen Louis Cozza

 Carm Cozza was a minor league outfielder in the Cleveland Indians and Chicago White Sox systems in 1952 and 1953.
 Cozza split 1952 between Fargo-Moorhead in the Class C Northern League (.257/~.324/.446 in 28 G) before being promoted to Cedar Rapids in the Three-I League (.221/~.275/.274 in 27 G).
 In 1953, he returned to the Northern League, this time with Superior, going 14 for 56 with 3 doubles, a homer and six walks.
 In 73 career games, he hit .250 with three home runs.

 After leaving organized ball in the 1953 season, Cozza became a noted football coach.
-He began coaching football at his alma mater before moving to Yale University in 1962.
-In 1965, he was elevated to head coach.
-Upon his retirement in 1996, Cozza was the all time leader in wins (179) in the Ivy League.
+He began coaching football at his alma mater, Miami University, before moving to Yale University in 1962.
+He had been the starting quarterback at Miami in addition to playing baseball.
+In 1965, he was elevated to head coach at Yale.
+Upon his retirement in 1996, Cozza was the all-time leader in wins (179) in the Ivy League.
 He was elected to the College Football Hall of Fame in 2002.